ciphercrunch1919/Personal-Heardle/README.md

 # Personal-Heardle
 This is my personal heardle code.
-It is only for (G)I-DLE songs Visit https://nevie-heardle.glitch.me/ to test out the heardle
+It is only for (G)I-DLE songs.
+Visit https://nevie-heardle.glitch.me/ to test out the heardle.
+Built using Glitch.io